What is rapid rescore?

-The lender will receive an updated report usually within three to seven days.
+The lender will receive a new credit report usually within 3-7 business days.

-Without a rapid rescore, a new credit report and score could take months.
+Without a rapid rescore, a new credit report and a new credit score could take months.

 The lender often needs a higher score to issue a pre-approval letter.
 The buyer needs that letter in-hand to start seriously looking for a home.

-Waiting for a credit score to improve by traditional methods can seem like an eternity.
+Waiting for a credit score to improve by traditional methods can take a long time.
 The extra effort it takes to initiate a rapid rescore is well worth the weeks or months lost by taking a passive approach to raising your credit scores.

 Rapid rescoring is an effective way to erase incorrect information from your credit report and qualify for a mortgage.